irenemizus/ArtStyleTransfer/README.md

 <em>The final version shows fast convergence and good visual quality, which doesn't depend on the target resolution of the output image.</em>

+A few examples of quality for three resolution levels (see the next section for details).
+The first column corresponds to a single pyramid level (256 pixels for the shortest dimension of the optimizing image); the second column - to 2 levels of pyramid (512 pixels); the third column - to 3 levels (1024 pixels):

 <img src="https://github.com/irenemizus/ArtStyleTransfer/blob/master/img/bird_diff_lvls.png?raw=true" ></img>

 ## Pyramid Loss Algorithm
 This algorithm implements an idea of minimizing loss function values for several sizes of the content-style pairs of images
 <em>simultaneously</em>.
 To achieve that the following steps are performed: